Chapter 17. Customizing default favorite applications

 dconf to set the favorite applications for an individual user or for all users.

-- Open the Activities overview and click Activities at the top left of the screen.
+- Open the Activities overview by clicking Activities at the top left of the screen.

-- Click the grid button to find the application you want and right-click the application icon and select Add to Favorites.
+- Click the grid button to find the application you want, right-click the application icon, and select Add to Favorites.

 - Click-and-drag the icon into the dash.

-If you want to lock down the above settings to prevent users from changing them.
-See Chapter 16, Locking down selected tasks for more information.
+If you want to lock down the above settings to prevent users from changing them, see Chapter 19, Locking down selected tasks.

 You can modify system database files using